parsaeisa/Notes/Network/readme.md

 Two different generations of protocols.
 - IPv4: 32-bit address.
 4 numbers seperated by dots.
 Exhausted due to internet growth.
 - IPv6: 128-bit address (8 groups of hex digits separated by colons).
 Practically unlimited.

+## DNS

+DNS cache stores a map from domain names ( like google.com ) to ip addresses.
+Clearing it can sometimes be the solution.